Iakovos-petrou/AT28C-EEPROM-Programmer-Arduino/README.md

 ## Notes

-1. I soldered this whole mess onto a PCB shield for the Arduino Mega with a ZIF socket to avoid having to wire this constantly.
-2. This writes one byte at a time over the serial port.
+1. This writes one byte at a time over the serial port.
 It is slow...
 If you have to flash huge binary files, you're probably better off with an off-the-shelf EEPROM programmer, but if you want to save $60, this will work for small files.
-3. The `-w` write command also supports a limit `-l x` limit parameter.
+2. The `-w` write command also supports a limit `-l x` limit parameter.
 This will limit the writes to the first x bytes.
 Might be useful if your EEPROM binary file is padded with zeroes.

 ## Circuit